adorsys/xs2a/doc/spec/PIS_01.Payment.md

     }

-## Payment Initiation for Bulk Payments and Multiple Payments
+## Payment Initiation for Bulk PaymentsNew and Multiple PaymentsNew

 The Online Banking frontends might support the
 * upload of bulks or